rbhughes/this_is_fine/README.md

 # 🔥 this-is-fine: AI-Powered Wildfire Risk Monitoring

-> Real-time wildfire detection and risk assessment using NASA satellite data, NOAA weather integration and live particulate data from the EPA and PurpleAir network.
+> Wildfire detection and risk assessment integrating NASA FIRMS satellite thermal anomalies (VIIRS/MODIS), NOAA fire weather indices, EPA AirNow air quality data, and PurpleAir real-time PM2.5 sensors

 ---

 _This was mostly a "vibe-coding" excercise to try out Claude Code integration with Zed, and it worked remarkably well.
-The local LLM, qwen2.5:145b works okay--expect confusion if it tries to invoke too many tools in mcp_server at once._
+The local LLM, qwen2.5:145b is adequate--expect confusion if it tries to invoke too many tools in mcp_server at once._

 ---